D-Tsonev/project-3-client/README.md

       setFormErrors(err.response.data.errors)
   ```

+## Wins

+This project was one of my favourites where I had the opportunity to learn so much.
+I loved working with React and MongoDB.

+Teamwork: We got on very well, had a good workflow and managed to reach our MVP in time.
+We were able to support each other and work together towards resolving any issues we ran into.

+I struggled with implementing personal inventory on the back end, but I am very pleased with setting this.

+I learned how to work on a team project with Github also I was able to help other teammates with their git issues like merge branches, conflicts, git push.

-# Challenges
+## Challenges

 This has been the first project I built in a team, using Git and Github.

-As well this has been the first time working on top of a code wrote by someone else.
+This has been the first time working on top code written by someone else.

-One of our biggest challenges has been embedded data and authorization token.
+One of our biggest challenges has been embedded data and authorization tokens.

-Overall I enjoyed working on this project and working in well organized team.
+Overall I enjoyed working on this project and working in a well organised team.

 ## Future Features

 - Create a Notification feature for expiring food.

-## Key Learning
+## Key Learnings

-This project told me a lot, especially about teamwork while coding.
+This project taught me a lot, especially about teamwork while coding.
 Overall I learned more doing this project than I had ever done before, it was by far the largest and most complicated project I have ever undertaken.

 One of the most crucial aspects I learnt from this project was the planning.
 To my disadvantage, I hadn't spent too much time planning on Projects 1 & 2 but here we made a concerted effort not to begin with any coding until we were happy with our plan.